LeetLLM

 32 GB+35bWorkstation-class local deployment

-If you want one default recommendation for most developers, use qwen3.5:9b.
-It is small enough to be practical on 16 GB hardware and large enough to be useful for real coding, search, and automation work.
+If you want one starting recommendation for many developers, use qwen3.5:9b.
+It's small enough to be practical on 16 GB hardware and large enough to be useful for coding, search, and automation experiments.

 Install Ollama